-If you sell your home and move into another, any money you make will be counted as part of the Age Pension means test.
-This might put you off moving to a home that suits you better.
+- If you sell your home and move into another, any money you make will be counted as part of the Age Pension means test.

 If better housing is an issue important to you, sign up to the campaign below to get regular updates.

 You can also help by becoming a National Seniors member.

 Research has shown that older people who choose to remain in their home, even if it is unsuitable to their needs, are often influenced by financial concerns.